canton-network/wallet/docs/wallet-gateway/signing-providers/index.md

 **Configuration:**

 This provider requires no additional configuration and is available by default.
-Set `PARTICIPANT_SIGNING_DISABLED=true` to prevent it from being registered.
+Set `signingProviders.participant.enable` to `false` to prevent it from being registered.

 **Use Cases:**